 If your knob goes "BRRRRRrrr" when you spin it, simply add some 3-in-1 oil to the shaft and it will go away just like that.

 If the movement of the object on the screen is not moving, or acting sparatic, more likely the problem is board related.
 The pokey chips on the board are suspect.
 If you are using a known good board, double check the connector between the wiring harness and the control panel.
 If you're SURE that it's the Tempest knob now, first try cleaning the opto's with alcohol and a Q-tip.
 If that doesn't work, the optos are probably bad.

 From Rick Schieve:

 Electronics (1-800-826-5432) had various optos cheap so I bought several kinds to try.
 Catalog #OSU-22 (H22A1) are single optos but using 2 of them in place of the Atari dual opto seems to work fine.

 Omega Race (Bally Midway's only vector game) has it's own type of encoder wheel, which was later replaced by a more reliable 360 degree potentiometer.
-Check on the instructions on how to build your own one of these at this link under Boards and Manual Info section.
+There are instructions on how to build one of your own online.